How is cancer covered by trauma insurance?

 Trauma cover as preventative measures against cancer

-In Australia, 1 in 2 men and 1 in 3 women will be diagnosed with Cancer before the age of 85 (Cancer.org.au, 2013).
-Being the number one reason for trauma claims, there are four main types of Cancer that account for over half the Cancer varieties that are suffered by both men and women, and they are:
+In Australia, one in two men and one in three women will be diagnosed with cancer before the age of 85 (Cancer.org.au, 2013).
+Being the number one reason for trauma claims, there are four main types of cancer that account for over half the cancer varieties that both men and women suffer, and they are:

 Can trauma cover protect Australian men against prostate cancer?